-The French-speaking Community adopted a Decree on 12 December 2008 on the fight against certain forms of discrimination (Décret de la Communauté française du 12 décembre 2008 relatif à la lutte contre certaines formes de discrimination), implementing European Directive 76/207/EC as modified by Directive 2002/73/EC, Directives 2000/43/EC, 2000/78/EC, 2004/113/EC and 2006/54/EC.
-This Decree, which repeals the Decree of 19 May 2004 on the principle of equal treatment (Décret relatif à la mise en œuvre du principe de l'égalité de traitement) of 19 May 2004, applies, in the scope of the competences of the French-speaking Community, to the selection, promotion, working conditions, including dismissals and pay regarding the public service of the French-speaking Community, education and vocational training, health policy, social advantages, membership of and involvement in any professional organisation funded by the French-speaking Community, access to goods and services available to the public.
+The Wallonia-Brussels Federation adopted a Decree on 12 December 2008 on the fight against certain forms of discrimination (Décret de la Communauté française du 12 décembre 2008 relatif à la lutte contre certaines formes de discrimination), implementing European Directive 76/207/EC as modified by Directive 2002/73/EC.
+Directives 2000/43/EC, 2000/78/EC, 2004/113/EC and 2006/54/EC.
+This Decree, which repeals the Decree of 19 May 2004 on the principle of equal treatment (Décret relatif à la mise en œuvre du principe de l'égalité de traitement) of 19 May 2004, applies, in the scope of the competences of the Wallonia-Brussels Federation, to the selection, promotion, working conditions, including dismissals and pay regarding the public service of the Wallonia-Brussels Federation, education and vocational training, health policy, social advantages, membership of and involvement in any professional organisation funded by the Wallonia-Brussels Federation, access to goods and services available to the public.
 It must be stressed that the Decree has been very carefully drafted with the purpose of implementing correctly all the relevant Directives and to adopt a framework instrument to tackle discrimination.
 The result is in line with the requirements of Directives 2000/43/EC and 2000/78/EC.